marklogic-community/data-explorer/README.md

 - [(download Java 8)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 - [(Gradle)](https://gradle.org/gradle-download/)

+<a name="troubleshooting"></a>
 ## Troubleshooting
-- if you get no results, be sure your user has a role that allows you to see the data.
+- If you get no results, be sure your user has a role that allows you to see the data.
 Log in as "admin" and use the Data Explorer tool to see the permissions on the results (click through to a row to see permissions).
 - _"No database with identifier 18212714155313180665"_
     * Clear out (remove) the amps that reference the database with the database identifier